MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_depth_profile.rst

     python list.
 One may use the returned objects to modify the graph properties.

+..COMMENT: I think you want the above hyperlink to direct user to the API methods page.

     .. note::
       This method requires a valid `API key`_.
 It is not necessary to set the